valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-This function writes to the Redis server log.
+This function writes to the Valkey server log.

 It expects two input arguments: the log level and a message.
 The message is a string to write to the log file.